EU Blue Card

 José Manuel Barroso

-The EU Blue Card Scheme is designed to make Europe a more attractive destination for highly educated persons from outside the European Union.
-All twenty-seven EU member states, except the United Kingdom, Denmark and Ireland, participate in the EU Blue Card scheme.
+The EU Blue Card program is designed to make Europe a more attractive destination for professionals from outside the European Union.
+All EU member states -except Denmark and Ireland- issue the EU Blue Card.

-Highly qualified persons have opted in the past for destinations such as the United States, Canada or Australia.
-The European initiative has a number of distinctive qualities that will help Europe become the world's most favourite migration destination:
+The European Blue Card initiative has a number of distinctive qualities that will help Europe become the world's most favourite migration destination:

 - Working and salary conditions equal to nationals